 Sailing in and near Clew Bay

 On the South side of Clew Bay, it is possible to dry out inside Old Head pier, good shelter and clean sandy bottom, but no facilities other than a petrol station with a small shop 20 minutes walk away, toward the village of Louisburgh.
+In an emergency, it is possible to anchor outside the moorings, North East of the pier, but it is not recommended as the ground is foul in places and swell tends to make the anchorage uncomfortable.
 Further East, the small pier at Lecanvey has little to offer, other than the proximity of a pub and a church.

-The easiest and safest way into the South part of the inner bay is through the marked channel South of inishgort lighthouse.
-Note that the sea can be rough there with a Westerly wind against a dropping tide.
-The channel to Westport is well marked by a number of light buoys, and it would be possible to get from there to Westport in the dark, although for a first visit, day light and a rising tide would be preferable as the channel is winding and at time very narrow.
-There’s a floating pontoon for yachts just south of the entrance to Westport harbour and it is also possible to tie up alongside the old stone quay and dry out there in soft mud.
+The easiest and safest way into the South part of the inner bay is through the marked channel South of Inishgort lighthouse.
+Note that the sea can be rough there with a Westerly wind against a dropping tide, and that there are many fishing buoys in the area.
+The channel to Westport is well marked by a number of light buoys, and it would be possible to get from there to Westport in the dark, although for a first visit, daylight and a rising tide would be preferable as the channel is winding and at time very narrow.
+There’s a floating pontoon for yachts just south of the entrance to Westport harbour, and it is also possible to tie up alongside the old stone quay and dry out there in soft mud.

 In fine weather or with northerly winds, the southern coast of Achil island has a few pretty anchorages, with Keem bay, a real “post card” anchorage, and one of the most beautiful beaches in the world topping the list.

 Inishturk island, to the South West of Clew Bay, is well worth a visit.
 It is one of the smallest and most isolated inhabited island off the Irish coast and is rarely visited.
 The harbour offers decent shelter from Westerlies, and the locals are friendly to yachts.
 It is possible to tie up alongside the outer jetty in front of the ferry, to the right of the entrance.
 This berth never dries out.
-In the summer in may however be best to pick up one of the yellow mooring buoys in the outer harbour.
+In the summer, it may however be best to pick up one of the yellow mooring buoys in the outer harbour and use the dinghy to go ashore.
 The inner harbour dries out, hard sandy bottom.
 Do not tie up to the old stone quay on the left of the entrance, the berth is foul.